tynatsuhara/giffle/README.md

 ## usage

-The giffle API is hosted at `https://giffle.ty.pizza`.
+The giffle API is deployed as a Cloudflare worker at `https://giffle.tynatsuhara.workers.dev`

 The `options` query parameter is used to specify a comma-separated list of URLs.
 One of these image URLs will be chosen at random and proxied.